Soluto/stitch/docs/authentication.md

 1. `/metrics` for Prometheus metrics
 2. `/.well-known/apollo/server-health` for Apollo Server health check
 3. `/graphql` for graphql requests.

+Gateway reads the configuration from `AUTHENTICATION_CONFIGURATION` environment variable on startup if exists or uses default configuration.

 By default all 3 endpoints are configured with anonymous strategy.
 See [here](../services/src/modules/config.ts).